ambalek/fall/readme.md

 For MIDI and full control over all the parameters that drive the script, use Key 1 to go to the Norns menus then go to PARAMETERS, EDIT.

+Note that "tempo" is read only, it's just there for reference.

+### Contributions

+* linusschrab: crow output
+* pfig: fix typo

 ### License

 MIT